 - Takes every dose on time as directed

-- Finishes all the medicine, even if he or she feels better
+- Finishes all the medicine, even if they feel better

-Many infections can be cured within one week, but others may take longer.
-Your health care provider may want to follow up and make sure the infection is gone.
+Many infections can be cured within 1 week, but others may take longer.
+The healthcare provider may want to follow up and make sure the infection is gone.

 - Baths in diluted bleach water, with 1/2 cup of bleach in a tub that is 1/4 full of water

 - Washing your child’s body with an antibacterial soap such as chlorhexidine

 Another way to manage MRSA infection is to remove the bacteria from places where they often live and grow, such as the nose.
 Your child’s healthcare provider may advise using an antibiotic cream or ointment in your child's nose to kill MRSA there.